ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ```

-Use the following command to deploy the application.
+Use the following command to deploy the application:

 ```console
 kubectl apply -f amd64-deployment.yaml
 ```
 The output should show a single pod running.

-Get the external IP assigned to the service we deployed earlier, by executing the following command.
+Get the external IP assigned to the service you deployed earlier, by executing the following command:

 ```console
 kubectl get svc
 ```
-Use the external-ip from the command output and execute the following command.
-This IP belongs to the Load Balancer provisioned in your cluster
+Use the `external-ip` from the command output and execute the following command.
+This IP belongs to the Load Balancer provisioned in your cluster.

 ```console
 curl -w '\n' http://<external_ip>
 ```
-You should see an output similar to below, along with the architecture.
+You should see output similar to what is shown below:

 ```output
 Hello from image NODE:ip-192-168-32-244.ec2.internal, POD:amd-deployment-7d4d44889d-vzhpd, CPU PLATFORM:linux/amd64